ongyx/bento/README.md

 `go get github.com/ongyx/bento` should be sufficient to add it as a go.mod dependency.

+Alternatively, you may install the development branch of bento with `go get github.com/ongyx/bento@dev` instead to test out the newest features.
+However, they are not guaranteed to be stable until merged into `main`.

 ### Documentation

 The [API] documentation is a good place to start.